vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/macOS Updater Utility/README.md

         - When specifying a RSR patch in desiredOS (i.e. 13.3.1 (a)) the tool will first ensure the device is on 13.3.1 before it will try to install RSR patch
 - 2023-05-04: Revision 11.2:
     - Added fallback logic for obtaining productKey for RSR installation
+- 2023-05-18: Revision 11.3:
+    - Fix for latest mode download when using on a machine for first time
+    - Fix for RSR Version sensor for machines on 13.3.1